PoorHttp/PoorWSGI/doc/documentation.rst

         return "Yep!"

-Exception handlers are stored in OrderedDict, so exception type is checked in same order as you set error handlers.
-So you must define handler for base exception last.
+Exception handlers are stored in an OrderedDict, so the exception type is checked in the same order as you set error handlers.
+Therefore, you must define the handler for the base exception last.

 Before and After response
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-PoorWSGI have too special list of handlers.
-First is iterate and call before
+PoorWSGI also has two special lists of handlers.
+The first iterates and calls
-each response.
-You can add function with Application.before_response and
+before each response.
+You can add functions with Application.before_response and
 Application.after_response decorators or Application.add_before_response and
 Application.add_after_response methods.
-And there are
+There are also
-Application.pop_before_response and Application.pop_after_response methods
+Application.pop_before_response and Application.pop_after_response methods to
-to remove handlers.
+remove handlers.

-Before response handlers are called in order how was added to list.
-They don't
+Before response handlers are called in the order they were added to the list.
-return anything, resp. their return values are ignored.
-If they crash with
+Their return values are ignored.
+If they raise an error, an Internal Server Error
-error, internal_server_error was return and http state handler was called.
+is returned and the HTTP state handler is called.

-After response handlers are called in order how was added to list.
-If they
+After response handlers are called in the order they were added to the list.
+If
-crash with error, internal_server_error was return and http state handler is
+they raise an error, an Internal Server Error is returned and the HTTP state
-called, but all code from before response list and from route handler was
+handler is called, but all code from the before response list and from the
-called.
+route handler has already been executed.

-After response handler is call even if error handler, internal_server_error for
+An after response handler is called even if an error handler, such as
-example was called.
+internal_server_error, was called.

-Before response handler must have request argument, but after response handler
+A before response handler must have a request argument, but an after response
-must have request and response argument.
+handler must have request and response arguments.

 .. code:: python